PrayasJ/PrayasJ.github.io/static/media/GSoC - Week 6.f70eeeffbd653081dc38.md

 # GSoC - Week 6

-Hey Everyone!
+Hey everyone!

 Don't worry, I won't be saying anything weird this time around.

-Will stay *very very very* professional.
+I will be *very very very* professional.

 ~~How does a computer scientist order three beers?
 He holds up two fingers.~~

 As I mentioned, proooofessional.

 Today, we'll be discussing the implementation of the `fill_data` and `cast` functions in detail and what would speed it up.

 ## How does `fill_data` function works?